anirudhbagri/anirudhbagri/README.md

 ### Hi there, I'm Anirudh Bagri

-## I am a developer, tech enthusiactic and a traveller.
+## I am a developer, tech enthusiastic and a traveller.

 ### Connect with me: